Delaware Labor Laws Guide

 Records kept for 1 year

 According to the Equal Employment Opportunity Commission, employers are obligated to keep all records relating to employment for at least 1 year from the date of termination.
-Employers should also keep copies of every employee's I-9 form for at least one year.
+Employers should also keep copies of every employee’s I-9 form for at least 1 year.

 The paperwork includes: